Saif-MindCoopers/react-native-powerbi-reborn/README.md

 # PowerBI Embed for React Native

 This component opens embeded PowerBI reports.
-It uses the WebView on Android and the WKWebView on iOS the display them.
+It uses the WebView on Android and iOS the display them.

 ## Installation

 ```
 $ npm install --save react-native-powerbi
 ```

-The solution depends on [_react-native-wkwebview-reborn_](https://github.com/CRAlpha/react-native-wkwebview) for iOS, please refer to them if you have any troubles on iOS with linkink.

 ## Usage